-I'm a 3rd year PhD student at Stanford working at the intersection of machine learning, optimization, and control.
-I try to make computers faster and smarter on problems that matter to people.
+I am a co-founder of Trustworthy AI, a platform for risk-assessment of safety-critical software.
+I work on problems at the intersection of machine learning, optimization, statistics, and control.
+Overall, I try to make computers faster and smarter on problems that matter to people.

-Before Stanford, I received an MPhil in Information Engineering at the University of Cambridge, where I was advised by Glenn Vinnicombe and Carl Rasmussen.
+Before Stanford, I received an MPhil in Information Engineering at the University of Cambridge on a Churchill Scholarship, where I was advised by Glenn Vinnicombe and Carl Rasmussen.
 I received a BSE in Mechanical and Aerospace Engineering at Princeton; my thesis advisor was Naomi Leonard, and I also worked in the research groups of Howard Stone and Lex Smits.

 Distributed consensus protocols in adaptive multi-agent systems.
 Aman Sinha.
 Princeton University Undergraduate Thesis, 2013.
 Awarded Morgan W. McKinzie '93 Senior Thesis Prize for best senior thesis. [link] [pdf]

 Single-particle motion in colloids: nonlinear fluctuations in the presence of hydrodynamic interactions.
 Aman Sinha.
 Princeton University Junior-Year Independent Study, 2012. [link]